Tragic Collision on Agra-Lucknow Expressway: 18 Dead, 19 Injured | Business

 - India

-Eighteen people died and 19 were injured when a double-decker sleeper bus hit a milk tanker on the Agra-Lucknow Expressway here on Wednesday, police said.
+A tragic accident on the Agra-Lucknow Expressway claimed the lives of eighteen individuals and left nineteen injured when a double-decker sleeper bus collided with a milk tanker early Wednesday morning, authorities reported.

-The accident took place around 5 am near Jojikot village in Behta Mujhawar police station area.

-District Magistrate Gaurang Rathi said prima facie the bus, which was on its way to Delhi from Bihar, was speeding and hit the milk tanker from behind.
+The collision occurred near Jojikot village around 5 am, and District Magistrate Gaurang Rathi indicated that the speeding bus, en route to Delhi from Motihari in Bihar, struck the milk tanker from behind.
+The impact caused both vehicles to overturn.

-A tragic collision on the Agra-Lucknow Expressway claimed 18 lives and injured 19 others on Wednesday morning.
-Preliminary investigations suggest speeding as the cause, according to District Magistrate Gaurang Rathi.
-The incident occurred at around 5 am near Jojikot village.

-Due to the impact of the collision, both the bus and the milk tanker overturned.
-The drivers of both vehicles are among the deceased.
-Injured individuals were transported to a hospital where their condition is reported to be stable.
-Efforts to identify all victims are ongoing, said Bangarmau Circle Officer Arvind Kumar.
+Among the deceased were the drivers of both vehicles, while the injured were promptly taken to a hospital where their condition is reported as stable.
+An investigation into the cause of the accident has been initiated.
+Prime Minister Narendra Modi and Chief Minister Yogi Adityanath have both expressed their sorrow and announced financial aid for victims' families.

 (Disclaimer: With inputs from agencies.)